 Speaking of music, one of the most popular Nashville attractions is the Grand Ole Opry.
 This is the longest-running radio broadcast in the USA, going way back to 1925.
 It’s even called “the home of American music.”

 There are shows at the Grand Ole Opry every Friday and Saturday night, but you can take a tour any day of the week.
-Click here to book an excellent backstage tour that also takes you around the Gaylord Opryland Resort.
+Click here to see an excellent live show.

 If you’re feeling more of a party vibe, why not tour a local distillery?
-There are quite a few choices in the area, but I recommend Corsair.
-They strive to put Nashville in a bottle and I’d say they do a fine job!
+There are quite a few choices in the area, but personal choice is always Corsair.
+They strive to put Nashville in a bottle and I’d say they do a fine job.

 On one of their 30-minute guided tours, you’ll see the process they use to make their unique grain-to-glass spirits.
 You’ll also get to taste five of them.
-At just $13 this is a steal.
-Click here to reserve your spot.
+At just $13, this is a steal.

 With your weekend in Nashville coming to a close, it’s time to grab some dinner and gear up for another night out on the town.
 Head over to the Gulch to have your pick of several restaurants and bars.